kjkistler/languages/javascript/README.md

 ```
 In the example above, we created the variable `x` with the number 4 assigned to it.
 On the following line, `x = x + 1` increases the value of `x` from 4 to 5.

-Notice, on line two in the example above, to increment `x` by one we had to write the `x` variable on the left and right side of the assignment operator (`=`).
+Notice, on line two in the example above, to increment `x` by 1 we had to write the `x` variable on the left and right side of the assignment operator (`=`).
 Using a variable twice in one expression is redundant and confusing.

 To address this, JavaScript has a collection of built-in mathematical assignment operators that make it easy to calculate a new value and assign it to the same variable without writing the variable twice.
 See examples of these operators below.

 ```
 let x = 4;
-x += 2;  // x equals 6
+x += 2;  // x now equals 6

 let y = 4;
-y -= 2;  // y equals 2
+y -= 2;  // y now equals 2

 let z = 4;
-z *= 2;  // z equals 8
+z *= 2;  // z now equals 8

 let r = 4;
-r++;  // r equals 5
+r++;  // r now equals 5

 let t = 4;
-t--;  // t equals 3
+t--;  // t now equals 3
 ```

 In the example above, operators are used to calculate a new value and assign it to the same variable.
-Let's consider the first three and last two operators separately:
+Let's consider the first three and the last two operators separately:

 1. The first three operators (`+=`, `-=`, and `*=`) perform the mathematical operation of the first operator (`+`, `-`, or `*`) using the number on the right, then assign the new value to the variable.
 2. The last two operators are the increment (`++`) and decrement (`--`) operators.
-These operators are responsible for increasing and decreasing a number variable by one, respectively.
+These operators are responsible for increasing and decreasing a number variable by 1, respectively.

 ## String Interpolation